LexiTaber/LexiTaber/README.md

 🖥️ Currently working on: a case text scraper and assignment flow

-📓 Currently studying: for SF App Builder and Dev I Certifications
+📓 Currently preparing for: SF App Builder and Dev I Certifications

 <!--